 Agricultural Sciences is a flexible, interdisciplinary major that helps students improve their family farms; start their own farms; and pursue careers in policy, education, research, or agricultural business.
 With CALS’ individualized approach to Agricultural Sciences, there is no “typical student.”
 Agricultural Sciences students have multi-faceted interests and want to develop as leaders within a vibrant and supportive academic community.
-Agriculture Science provides an overview of agriculture, as well as more intense study and hands-on experience in one of five concentrations.
+Agriculture Science provides an overview of agriculture, as well as more intense study and hands-on experience in one of six concentrations.

 - Animal Science